paragsarin/HALValidator/README.md

 [![GitHub license](https://img.shields.io/badge/License-GPLv3-blue.svg)]()
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)]()

 # HAL API Validator

-HAL Validator API is exposes set of API's to test HAL+JSON complaint specs API.
+This Validator API exposes set of API restful endpoints for validating external HAL+JSON API to ensure their complaince with HAL+JSON resource API format.

 ## Usage

-This project will help in validating HAL specification API.
+This Validator API exposes set of API restful endpoints for validating external HAL+JSON API to ensure their complaince with HAL+JSON resource API format.

 ## What us HAL
 HAL is a simple format that gives a consistent and easy way to hyperlink between resources in your API.